FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 <!-- PRIMARY -->

-- Rectify the back btn.Provide speedy way to go to critical points
 - Loophole found while creating notes .... notesID is null....
 Refetching uses this notes ID currently i have to refresh for the changes to kick in.
 - Play around with the btns opacity with the primary color still on..
 See what pops.
 - Restore dashboard button on homepage.